 \subsection{Equivalence of Inexact Criticality with Different Norms}

-To prove \Cref{thm:critical_values_equivalent} we transfer the corresponding single-objective results by \textcite{conn_global_1993} to the multi-objective case.
+To prove \cref{thm:critical_values_equivalent} we transfer the corresponding single-objective results from \cite{conn_global_1993} to the multi-objective case.
 This works relatively straightforward, but to the best of our knowledge the multi-objective results have not yet been published anywhere, so the proofs are given in detail.
-First, we make use of the following auxillary result:
+First, we make use of the following auxiliary result: